tariq-hasan/system-design/distributed-systems/data_synchronization_protocols/6_versioning_protocols.md

       - Before an event at process P<sub>i</sub>, increment the _i_-th position in the vector.
       - When sending a message, include the entire vector.
       - Upon receiving a message, update each element of the vector to be the maximum of the current value and the received value.
-    - This allows processes to determine if two events are concurrent, causally related, or independent.
+    - This allows processes to determine if two events are concurrent or causally related.

 <br/>